IsaKiko/D3-visualising-data/06-json.md

 Unlike arrays for which for need to call elements using their indices, JavaScript objects allow you to index elements using names.
-This let's us create something like this:
+This lets us create something like this:

 ~~~{.js}
 var cat_object = {